Posted on March 19th 2020

 Of course, Ash's motivation for all his plan is so that Pikachu, May, and Manaphy will survive no matter what, but um.
 Actually, his plan dooms them to death in almost all outcomes.
 If Ash doesn't make it, now Pikachu, May, and Manaphy get to die of asphyxiation in a metal pod deep underwater on the floor of the now-invisible secret temple that's sinking to the bottom of the ocean where no one will ever find them.
 Even if Ash does make it, there's no guarantee that putting the last crystal back in place will reverse the flooding.
 It's really only because this is a happy Pokémon movie that nothing terrible happens.
 Children, do not try this at home.

 Did Phantom know that this was the power of the Crown?
 We think not.
-It doesn't seem in his style to seek something so dumb.
+It doesn't seem in his style to seek something like that.
 He just wanted the pretty crystals to make himself some snazzy giant earrings or something.

 When May, Pikachu, and Manaphy get out of their underwater coffin, Phantom bursts out of the surface of the ocean and wrangles Manaphy with his giant man hands.
 He says that, as long as he has Manaphy, he can get to the temple any time he wants, but the temple is already right there in plain sight... why isn't he stealing what he wants directly, right now?